Mass Times

 Is Mother Cabrini’s Body Incorrupt?

-No. When Mother Cabrini’s remains were exhumed prior to her beatification, they were found to be subject to normal decay with the exception of her heart, which is in a reliquary in Codogno, Italy.
-The glass reliquary in the altar at the Shrine contains her remains underneath her habit.
-Her face and hands are made of wax.
-The mask helps us see her as she looked when alive, even as we know she is alive in heaven.
+The glass reliquary in the altar at the Shrine contains about 80% of Mother Cabrini’s remains beneath her habit.
+The face and hands are made of wax, modeled on what she looked like at the end of her life.
+The mask helps us see Mother Cabrini as she looked when she was alive, even as we know she is alive in heaven.

 The Mosaic and Stained Glass at St. Frances Cabrini Shrine